One Pot Philly Cheesesteak Pasta Made with Ground Beef

 BBQ – Just before serving, stir in barbecue sauce for a barbecue flavor.

-Mexican – Season the ground beef with taco seasoning, and just before serving stir in diced tomatoes, chopped jalapenos and a little bit of chopped cilantro.
-Consider using cheddar cheese or pepper jack cheese.
+Mexican – Season the ground beef with taco seasoning, and just before serving, stir in diced tomatoes, chopped jalapenos, and a little bit of chopped cilantro.
+Try swapping cheddar cheese with or pepper jack cheese, or use both.

 Yes.
-This is a great make-ahead meal that you can make up to two days ahead of time and store it in the refrigerator.
-Reheat it covered on top of the stove over low heat or in the oven at 325 degrees.
+You can make this pasta up to two days ahead and store it in the fridge.
+Reheat covered on the stovetop over low heat or pop it into a covered casserole dish and bake at 325°F until heated through.

 You might like these easy one pan dinner recipes